laravel/docs/cashier-paddle.md

 Of course, you will likely want to mark the order as "complete" once the customer has finished the checkout process.
 To accomplish this, you may listen to the webhooks dispatched by Paddle and raised via events by Cashier to store order information in your database.

 To get started, listen for the `TransactionCompleted` event dispatched by Cashier.
-Typically, you should register the event listener in the `boot` method of one of your application's service providers:
+Typically, you should register the event listener in the `boot` method of your application's `AppServiceProvider`:

     use App\Listeners\CompleteOrder;
     use Illuminate\Support\Facades\Event;